What is Convergence Insufficiency (CI)?

 Convergence is the normal way our eyes move inwards when reading or looking at close objects.
 In cases of convergence insufficiency the eyes don’t turn inwards adequately to allow both eyes to work together; therefore more effort is required than normal to align the eyes.

-Convergence Insufficiency: The eyes do not converge enough, therefore the images do not align, making the word (“THE”) appear doubled or overlapping.
+Normal Convergence: The eyes are aligned to the word and it appears as one clear word. | Convergence Insufficiency: The eyes do not converge enough, therefore the images do not align, making the word (“THE”) appear doubled or overlapping. |

 "But my optician said the sight was fine"